-Your spine is made of many bones called vertebrae.
-Your spinal cord runs downward through a canal in the center of these bones.
-The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body for movement and sensation.
+The human spine is made of many bones called vertebrae.
+The spinal cord runs downward through a canal in the center of these bones & is a bundle of nerves that carries messages between the brain and the rest of the body for movement and sensation.

 Acute spinal cord injury (SCI) is due to a traumatic injury that bruises, partially tears, or completely tears the spinal cord.
 SCI is a common cause of permanent disability and death in children and adults.

 Some people are at higher risk for SCI than others.
-Average age at the time of injury has increased over the past few decades and is currently 42 years.
+The average age at the time of injury has increased over the past few decades and is currently 42 years.
 Most people who suffer SCIs are male.
 Non-Hispanic whites are at higher risk for SCI than any other ethnic group.

 Symptoms of an acute SCI can vary widely.
 The location of the injury on the spinal cord determines what part of the body is affected and how severe the symptoms are.

 Right after a spinal cord injury, your spine may be in shock.
-This causes loss or decrease in feeling, muscle movement, and reflexes.
+This causes loss or decreased feeling, muscle movement, and reflexes.
 But, as swelling eases, other symptoms may appear depending on the location of the injury.

-- Quadriplegia is loss of function in the arms and legs.
+- Quadriplegia is a loss of function in the arms and legs.

-- Paraplegia is loss of function in the legs and lower body.
+- Paraplegia is a loss of function in the legs and lower body.

 The extent of the damage to the spinal cord determines whether the injury is complete or incomplete.